w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum-2.md

 ## Rollups

-Rollups have been talked about for some time and it's potential to be one of the only trustless way of scaling Ethereum.
+Rollups, a layer 2 scaling solution, have been talked about for some time and it's potential to scaling Ethereum.
+A layer 2 network of nodes would be responsible for "rolling up" transaction together by batching them before publishing them to the main Ethereum chain.
+A rolled up transaction could inclue 10,000 transactions.
 Rollups reduce transaction fees significantly, and there are a few different versions that are being worked on.

 ### Optimism